mirovarga/mirovarga.com/litepub-now-supports-drafts-and-tags.md

----
-title: LitePub Now Supports Drafts and Tags
+# LitePub Now Supports Drafts and Tags

-description: "In the previous couple of days I've been working on two new features for LitePub: drafts and tags."
-created: 2015-11-17T00:00:00Z
-tags: [LitePub, Go]
----
+*Nov 17, 2015*

 In the previous couple of days I've been working on two new features for [LitePub](https://github.com/mirovarga/litepub): drafts and tags.